evanisrael/SolarScience/readme.md

 Salutations!
 May the sunlight always be upon you!

-This science addon that adds two Deep Space Solar Experiments (STEREO and SOHO) to Kerbal Space Program.
+This science addon adds two Deep Space Solar Experiments (STEREO and SOHO) to Kerbal Space Program.